Most Common Reishi Mushroom Side Effects

 Reishi mushrooms are most well-known for their immune-boosting and cancer-fighting properties.
 Laboratory test-tube studies support the idea that they could be effective in fighting cancer and shrinking tumors.
 Additionally, in vitro and animal studies suggest that reishi may support the immune system.

-However, few human studies have been done, and more are necessary before any final conclusions are made about the health benefits of reishi.
+However, few human studies have been done, and more is necessary before any final conclusions are made about the health benefits of reishi.

 If you’re interested in using reishi to boost your overall well-being, you’ve probably wondered about the potential risks and side effects.
 Due to the limited body of research in humans, many side effects of reishi mushrooms remain unknown.